Blender uses a variety of different menus for accessing options and tools.

 - Press Esc to cancel the menu, or move the mouse cursor far from the pop-up, or by LMB clicking anywhere out of it.

 Context menus are pop-ups opened with the RMB.
-Only the common options are listed below:
+Context menu contents depend on the location of the mouse pointer.
+However, common options include:

 - Reset All/Single to Default Value(s)

-- Replaces the current value by the default Backspace.
+- Replaces the current value by the default (keyboard shortcut Backspace).

 - Copy Data Path

-- For scripting – Copies the path of the Python property, relative to the data-block.
+- Copies the Python property Data path, relative to the data-block.
+Useful for Python scripting.

 - Copy To Selected